 Reference list vs. bibliography

-Reference lists (in MLA style called “lists of works cited”) contain a complete list of all the sources (books, journal articles, websites, etc.) that you have cited directly in a document.
+Reference lists (in MLA style this is called Works cited) contain a complete list of all the sources (books, journal articles, websites, etc.) that you have cited directly in a document.
 That means that if there are in-text citations for a source there is a reference list entry, and vice versa.

 Which to use